trisfaizal/Marketing-Site/_posts/2014-12-08-checklist-for-creating-great-bar-websites.md

 - Social media feeds.
 You're going to the effort to create a website that's on brand for the bar and social media feeds are hard to integrate seamlessly.
 You can't control the content or the way it looks on your website.

 - Blog.
 Blogs are like press pages and need to have regular content to come across credible and trustworthy.
-I freak out when CloudCannon's goes two weeks without a post because people might think we've abandoned the business.
+I freak out when CloudCannon goes two weeks without a post because people might think we've abandoned the business.
 If your client isn't going to dedicate the time to it in their normal business day, don't include it.

 - Subscribe to mailing list.
 Similar to the blog.
 A dead email list implies regular communication.
 Use your judgement on the clients plans to use this channel.
 Suggest links to social media pages as a replacement.